-- (ii) There are no guarantees issued or loans given by the company in accordance with Section 186 of the Companies Act, 2013 read with rules issued there under. - 30.
-The Resolution Plan in relation to Monnet Ispat & Energy Limited ("MIEL") under the insolvency Bankruptcy Code, 2016, submitted by the Consortium of JSW Steel Limited and AION Investments Private II Limited, was approved by the National Company Law Tribunal ('NCLT') on July 24, 2018 (Order date), with modifications. - 31.
-On August 28, 2018, the Company subscribed to Compulsorily Convertible Preference Shares and Equity Shares of erstwhile Milloret Steel Limited, now MIEL. - 32.
+- (ii) There are no guarantees issued or loans given by the company in accordance with Section 186 of the Companies Act, 2013 read with rules issued there under. - 32.
 Due to inadequacy of profits, the Company is not required to create Debenture Redemption Reserve in terms of Section 71 of the Companies Act, 2013. - 33.
 The outbreak of Corona Virus pandemic globally and in India has caused significant impact on the economic activity.
 In many countries including India businesses have been forced to limit their operations resulting in economic slowdown.